CSW0126/CSW0126/README.md

 ### Talking about Personal Stuffs:

-- 🛠 &nbsp; I’m love working with Nodejs, Express, React, Mongodb, Javascript, Python, etc.
+- 🛠 &nbsp; I love working with Nodejs, Express, React, MongoDB, Javascript, Python, etc.
 - 🚀 &nbsp; I want to be a Full Stack Developer.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/CSW0126).
 - 📫 &nbsp; How to reach me: shuiwing123@gmail.com.